Mamluk Sultanate: Conflict with the Ayyubids

-Tensions between as-Salih and his mamluks culminated in 1249 when Louis IX of France's forces captured Damietta in their bid to conquer Egypt during the Seventh Crusade.
-Al-Salih opposed the evacuation of Damietta and threatened to punish the city's garrison.
-This provoked a mutiny by his garrison in al-Mansura, which only dissipated with the intervention of the atabeg al-askar (commander of the military), Fakhr ad-Din ibn Shaykh al-Shuyukh.
+In 1249, Louis IX of France captured Damietta during the Seventh Crusade.
 As the Crusaders advanced, al-Salih died and was succeeded by his Jazira (Upper Mesopotamia)-based son al-Mu'azzam Turanshah.
-Although the Salihiyya welcomed his succession, Turanshah challenged their dominance in the paramilitary apparatus by promoting his Kurdish retinue from the Jazira and Syria as a counterweight.

-On 11 February 1250, the Bahriyya, a junior regiment of the Salihiyya commanded by Baybars, defeated the Crusaders at the Battle of al-Mansura.
-On 27 February, Turanshah arrived in al-Mansura to lead the Egyptian army.
-On 5 April 1250, the Crusaders evacuated their camp opposite al-Mansura.
-The Egyptians followed them into the Battle of Fariskur where the Egyptians destroyed the Crusaders on 6 April.
-King Louis IX and a few of his surviving nobles were taken as prisoners, effectively ending the Seventh Crusade.
-Turanshah proceeded to place his own entourage and mamluks, known as the 'Mu'azzamiya', in positions of authority at the expense of the Salihiyya.
-On 2 May 1250, disgruntled Salihi emirs assassinated Turanshah at Fariskur.
+Turanshah challenged the Salihiyya's dominance in the paramilitary apparatus by promoting his Kurdish retinue from the Jazira and Syria as a counterweight.
+On 11 February 1250, the Bahriyya (sing.
+Bahri), a junior regiment of the Salihiyya commanded by Baybars, defeated the Crusaders at the Battle of al-Mansura.
+On 6 April, Egypt's forces annihilated the Crusader army, capturing Louis IX.
+The victorious Turanshah promoted his own entourage and mamluks, the 'Mu'azzamiya', at the expense of the Salihiyya.
+On 2 May 1250, disgruntled Salihi emirs assassinated Turanshah at his camp in Fariskur.

-An electoral college dominated by the Salihiyya then convened to choose a successor to Turanshah among the Ayyubid emirs, with opinion largely split between an-Nasir Yusuf of Damascus and al-Mughith Umar of al-Karak.
+An electoral college dominated by the Salihiyya convened to choose Turanshah's successor among the Ayyubid emirs, with opinion largely split between an-Nasir Yusuf of Damascus and al-Mughith Umar of al-Karak.
 Consensus settled on al-Salih's widow, Shajar al-Durr.
-She ensured the Salihiyya's dominance of the paramilitary elite, and inaugurated patronage and kinship ties with the Salihiyya.
-In particular, she cultivated close ties with the Jamdari (pl.
-Jamdariyya) and Bahri (pl.
-Bahriyya) corps, distributing to them iqtaʿ and other privileges.
-Her efforts and Egyptian military's preference to preserve the Ayyubid state were evident when the Salihi mamluk and atabeg al-askar, Aybak, was rebuffed from monopolizing power by the army and the Bahriyya and Jamdariyya, who all asserted that sultanic authority was exclusive to the Ayyubids.
+She ensured the Salihiyya's paramilitary dominance and inaugurated patronage and kinship ties with them.
+She cultivated especially close ties with the Jamdari (pl.
+Jamdariyya) and Bahri corps.
+Her and the military's preference to preserve the Ayyubid state were evident when the army, supported by the Bahriyya and Jamdariyya, rebuffed the attempt of the Salihi mamluk and atabeg al-askar (commander of the military), Aybak, to monopolize power.
 The Bahriyya compelled Aybak to share power with al-Ashraf Musa, a grandson of Sultan al-Kamil.